berylliumsec/nebula/README.md

 - Direct Command Line Access: Execute suggested commands without having to copy and paste.

+- Monitor the IP addresses and ports you've engaged with during a penetration test using the Nebula-Watcher tool.
+Visit [nebula-watcher](https://github.com/berylliumsec/nebula_watcher) for more information

 **Disclaimer**: Only NMAP is currently supported for smart analysis of tool output.

 - Smart Analysis of Tool Outputs: Whether it's the open ports from an NMAP scan or results from other tools, Nebula provides tailored suggestions to further investigate and identify potential vulnerabilities.